 - A fine and/or Compensation

 - Performance of unpaid services.

 If you do not agree to the case being considered at a Summary Hearing it will be referred to a Student Disciplinary Panel.

-This will occur where any alleged misconduct is deemed to be extremely serious and the matter has been referred by the Dean of School /Director of Professional Services for consideration.
-The Student Disciplinary Panel comprises two academic members of staff (one who serves as Chair) and a representative of the Students’ Union.
-A member of staff who acts as Secretary to the meeting but does not take part in the deliberative process.
+This will occur where any alleged misconduct is deemed to be most serious and the matter has been referred by the Dean of School/Director of Professional Services for consideration.
+The Student Disciplinary Panel comprises two academic members of staff (one who serves as Chair) and a nominee of the Students’ Union.
+A member of staff who acts as Secretary to the meeting but does not take part in the deliberative process will also be present.

-The Head of School / Director of Professional and Administrative Services will speak to the alleged breach in the Student Disciplinary Procedure whilst you / your representative will be able to speak in your defence.
+The Dean of School / Director of Professional and Administrative Services or nominee will speak to the alleged breach in the Student Disciplinary Procedure whilst you / your representative will be able to speak in response.
 As in the case of a Summary Hearing the outcome is decided on the balance of probabilities.
 The sanctions available to the Student Disciplinary Panel include those available to a Summary Hearing, plus: